CAOR-MINES-ParisTech/ukfm/docsource/source/auto_examples/imugnss.rst

 Conclusion
 ==============================================================================

-This script readily implements an UKF for sensor-fusion of IMU with GNSS.
-The UKF is efficiently implemented, as when some part of the Jacobian are known and exact, we can spare the UKF to compute then.
-Results are satisfying as the GNSS we used is sufficiently accurate.
+This script implements an UKF for sensor-fusion of an IMU with GNSS.
+The UKF is efficiently implemented, as some part of the Jacobian are known and not computed.
+Results are satisfying.

 You can now: